"Final Fantasy XII" Beginner's Tips

 The chart lists: 1) a button to push 2) character name and 3) one of his/her quickenings.

 The button to push isn't random.
 The triangle button always corresponds to the first (top) character in your active party's list, square always goes with the second (middle) character, X always goes with the third (bottom) character.
-It's logical, since the triangle, square and X are sort of top, middle, bottom on the controller.
+It's logical, since the triangle, square, and X are sort of like top, middle, and bottom on the controller.